Elvenking (band)

 Elvenking is an Italian power metal/folk metal band from Sacile.
-They have released one demo and twelve full-length studio albums.
+They have released twelve full-length studio albums.

 History

 Origins (1997–2000)

 Elvenking was formed in late October 1997 by two guitarist friends, Aydan and Jarpen, both sharing a passion for heavy metal music and folklore.
 They were soon joined by Sargon as bassist.
 In March 1998, Damnagoras joined the band as a lead singer, and was followed by the arrival of the drummer Zender in September.

 The members of Elvenking intended to create a fusion of power metal and folk music.
 After gaining experience through many shows, the band decided to record a promotional album, To Oak Woods Bestowed, in 2000.
 Damnagoras performed both lead vocals and bass for the recording and subsequent concerts as Sargon had previously left the band.
 The demo was successful enough to allow Elvenking to sign a contract with German label AFM Records.

 Soon after, Gorlan, a friend of Aydan and Jarpen, fully joined as a bassist.
 He had appeared previously as a session player.